soverenio/docs/docs/source/index.rst

 .. admonition:: Early Adopter Program
    :class: seealso

-   We're heading to our MVP and welcome you to `test it and see the value <https://soveren.io/sign-up>`_.
+   We're heading to our MVP and welcome you to test it and see the value.